LeToNode/Play2.0-CN-doc/scalaGuide/main/sql/ScalaAnorm.md

 }
 ```

-It will produce an `UnexpectedNullableFound(COUNTRY.INDEPYEAR)` exception if it encounter a null value.
-So you need to map it properly to an `Option[Int]`, as:
+This will produce an `UnexpectedNullableFound(COUNTRY.INDEPYEAR)` exception if it encounters a null value, so you need to map it properly to an `Option[Int]`, as:

 ```
 SQL("Select name,indepYear from Country")().map { row =>